 The most sought-after quality of stainless steel is its ability to resist wear and abrasion.
 It is ideal for manufacturing precision parts but is costly for large-volume production.

-Applications of stainless steel:
+Applications of stainless steel in the machining industry:

 - Medical industry